 Misdemeanors are the least serious type of criminal offense under Indiana law.
 They're less serious than felonies, but remember, a conviction or guilty plea can have consequences on your career and your freedom.
 If you're a non-citizen, a misdemeanor conviction can impact his immigration status.

 Misdemeanors are classified into 3 classes, with Class A being the most serious and Class C being the least.
 Here's the breakdown:

 An Indianapolis misdemeanor can be as simple as being drunk in public or something as serious as committing domestic violence.
 Some misdemeanors have mandatory jail time, while other carry only a fine.
 Some crimes carry additional penalties such mandatory counseling or substance abuse classes.
 In some instances you won't be able to own a gun.

 Criminal charges range from relatively minor offenses such as trespassing and shoplifting to very serious offenses such sexual assault and murder.
 But regardless of the seriousness of the charges, defendants always have the right to defend themselves in a court of law.
-Get a head start on your case by having an Indiana defense attorney review your case for free.
+Get a head start on your case by speaking with an Indiana defense attorney today.

 Contact a qualified attorney.